Filter Options

 Can you describe a typical day on a Namibia budget trip?

 “A budget safari in Namibia focuses on looking for wildlife.
-If you’re staying in a tented camp, hotel or lodge, the time between wildlife viewing, meals and village excursions will be your own time for relaxation.
+If you’re staying in a tented camp, hotel or lodge, the time in between wildlife viewing, meals and village excursions will be your own time for relaxation.
 Most Namibia budget tours, however, involve a real camping experience, and this usually means that you’ll play a role in making sure that camp life runs smoothly.
 On arrival at each new camp, you’ll help to set up, including your own tent and the communal tents (kitchen, toilet etc.).
-When it comes time to move on, you’ll help to dismantle the tents and pack everything into the vehicles for the next leg of the journey.
+When it comes time to move on, you’ll help to take down the tents and pack everything into the vehicles for the next leg of the journey.
 While in camp, every safari-goer is expected to help with the preparation of meals and cleaning up afterwards.
-Each day, you’ll likely go on an early morning and a late afternoon game drive to take advantage of the times that animals are most likely to be out and about.
-Lunch is usually a relatively simple meal, often taken as you move from one campsite to the next.
+Each day, you’ll likely go on an early morning and a late afternoon game drive to take advantage of the times that animals are most likely to be active.
+Lunch is usually a simple meal, often taken as you move from one campsite to the next.
 After dinner, campfire festivities and conversation round off the safari day.”

 4

-What type of accommodation can I expect?
+What type of accommodations can I expect?

 5